-Beginning in 2016, an ALE must offer minimum essential insurance coverage to 95 percent of its full-time employees or face a penalty of $180 times the number of full-time employees subtracted by 30.
-This penalty is calculated monthly and is triggered if just one full-time employee qualifies for and obtains subsidized Health Insurance Marketplace coverage.
+In 2017, “Play or Pay” relief has been fully eliminated.
+Now, an ALE must offer minimum essential insurance coverage to 95 percent of its full-time employees or face a penalty of $180 times the number of full-time employees subtracted by 30.
+This penalty is calculated monthly and triggered if just one full-time employee qualifies for and obtains subsidized Health Insurance Marketplace coverage.

 An employer also may face a penalty if it doesn’t offer affordable insurance providing minimum essential value.
 This penalty is triggered when one full-time employee qualifies for and receives subsidized Health Insurance Marketplace coverage.
 The penalty is $270 per month per full-time employee who receives the subsidized coverage.
 In situations where both penalties apply, the penalty is limited to the lesser of the two.

-BKD, LLP will once again provide employers a compliance solution looking to ease their stress in meeting these reporting requirements.
-The BKD solution also gives clients the opportunity to closely work with an ACA advisor who will assist in determining appropriate coding for Form 1095-C, full-time employee count, electronic filing through the IRS AIR platform and other processing needs.
-BKD clients also will have direct access to our comprehensive reporting guide and information gathering templates designed to help ease your reporting process.
+BKD will once again provide employers looking to ease their stress in meeting these reporting requirements with a compliance solution.
+Our solution also gives clients the opportunity to closely work with an ACA advisor who can assist in determining appropriate coding for Form 1095-C, full-time employee count, electronic filing through the IRS AIR platform and other processing needs.
+BKD clients also will have direct access to our reporting guide and information-gathering templates designed to help ease the reporting process.